DataBiosphere/terra-external-credentials-manager/DEVELOPMENT.md

 ### Running Tests

 Unit tests will run on build.
+Integration tests can be run by following the instructions in the [integration README](/integration/README.md).

 ### Running ECM Locally